-Yogurt is a fermentation (just like kombucha), meaning it’s created by adding some bacteria (yogurt) to a sugar-containing substance (milk) and letting the bacteria eat up the sugar.
+Yogurt is a fermentation (just like kefir and kombucha), meaning it’s created by adding some bacteria (yogurt) to a sugar-containing substance (milk) and letting the bacteria eat up the sugar.
 So to make yogurt at home, you’ll just need 2 ingredients:

 - Yogurt: Make sure to use a good quality yogurt that has “live” or “active” cultures.

 - Milk: Whole fat milk produces the best texture for homemade yogurt.

 The result of fermentation is always acid, gas, or alcohol.
-Fermentation of milk gives us acid, making for the distinctive tart flavor of yogurt!
+Fermentation of milk gives us acid, making for the distinctively tart flavor of yogurt!

 How to make Greek Yogurt